-The number of traffic fatalities across Mississippi has steadily decreased since 2005.
-Both the total number of fatalities and the fatality rate have dropped thirty-six and thirty-one percent, respectively, since 2006.
-In 2012, Mississippi achieved a fatality rate of 1.51 fatalities per hundred million vehicle miles traveled (Fatalities/HMVMT).
+From 2005 through 2012, the number of traffic fatalities across Mississippi has steadily decreased.
+In 2013, traffic fatalities in Mississippi rose back above the 600 level, to 613.
+While this was the first year since 2005 that Mississippi has seen an increase in traffic fatalities, both the total number of fatalities and the fatality rate have dropped thirty-two and twenty-eight percent, respectively, since 2006.
+In 2013, Mississippi achieved a fatality rate of 1.58 fatalities per hundred million vehicle miles traveled (Fatalities/HMVMT).
 While the fatality rate is still above the national goal of 1.0 Fatalities/HMVMT, the overall reduction illustrates the progress of all the safety programs across our state.